25 Strategies for Getting Promoted (after You've Been Passed over)

 Knowing and being known by your colleagues and bosses doesn't hurt when you are trying to get promoted at work.

-This bit of career advice will help provide visibility within your organization and help you create a larger network outside of your organization.
+This bit of career advice will help provide visibility within your organization and help you create a more extensive network outside of your organization.

 You need to get out of your comfort zone to meet people and build relationships if you want to be considered for upcoming promotions.